Does the Sun Make Your Hair Grow?

 When you do spend time outdoors, remember to protect your hair to prevent hair damage from the sun's UV rays.
 You can wear a hat or scarf to protect the hair and apply sunscreen to your skin for protection from sun damage.

 But a healthy head of hair is far better supported by a whole-body approach that puts your health and wellness at the center — rather than risk exposing your skin to too much UV from the sun.
 Eat a nutritious diet, get plenty of sleep, stay hydrated, exercise, reduce stress and switch out your hair care products for healthier, natural alternatives that are designed to promote and stabilize a healthy scalp ecosystem.
-For more information about any of the VEGAMOUR products mentioned in this article or about the new ENSO collection, follow the VEGAMOUR blog or visit the website.

 More From VEGAMOUR